domman-genomics/Oman_NGS/manuals/05_assembly/README.md

-Check snippy is installed properly and to get an idea of how to run the program:
+Check quast is installed properly and get an idea of how to run the program:
 ```bash
 quast -h
 ```